 These provisions do not apply in relation to the renewal of a certificate granted or last renewed in Northern Ireland.

 Police firearms licensing department should automatically issue a confirmation letter to applicants to prove the extension applies.
 If you do not receive such a letter in the week running up to expiry of your certificate you should request one fro your firearms licensing department.

 Section 7 Permits – Are you entitled to one? – The legalities

-A permit may not be issued in order to authorise the purchase or acquisition of firearms or ammunition but shotgun ammunition can be purchased if you have a temporary permit.
+A permit does not authorise the purchase or acquisition of new firearms or ammunition but shotgun ammunition can be purchased if you have a temporary permit.

 The Home Office Guidance says: